themarquisdesheric/amber-health/src/pages/articles/2020-02-09-endometriosis-resources.md

 </blockquote>

 * <a href="https://drbrighten.com/birth-control-what-your-doctor-didnt-tell-you/" target="_blank" rel="noopener noreferrer">Dr. Jolene Brighten</a> is a Functional Medicine Naturopathic Physician and women's health expert.
-We've recommended her [book](/articles/2020-02-09-endometriosis-books/), which has been called the Period Bible by readers.
+We've recommended her <a href="/articles/2020-02-09-endometriosis-books/" target="_blank" rel="noopener noreferrer">book</a>, which has been called the Period Bible by readers.
 Also, check out her <a href="https://www.instagram.com/drjolenebrighten/?hl=en" target="_blank" rel="noopener noreferrer">IG</a> for daily hormonal health information and lifestyle and nutritional advice.
 * <a href="https://www.larabriden.com/the-pill-is-bad-medicine-7-ways-that-hormonal-contraception-harms-women/" target="_blank" rel="noopener noreferrer">Dr. Lara Briden</a> is a Naturopathic Doctor and women's health expert.
 She offers excellent insights on hormonal health, contraceptive side effects, and holistic solutions for period problems.
-We highly recommended her [book](/articles/2020-02-09-endometriosis-books/).
+We highly recommended her <a href="/articles/2020-02-09-endometriosis-books/" target="_blank" rel="noopener noreferrer">book</a>.
 * <a href="https://thyroidpharmacist.com/articles/14-ways-birth-control-pills-rob-us-of-our-health/" target="_blank" rel="noopener noreferrer">14 Ways Birth Control Pills Rob Us of Our Health</a> explores ways in which birth control negatively impacts users' health.
 * <a href="https://www.bbc.com/future/article/20180822-the-birth-control-pill-can-have-male-side-effects" target="_blank" rel="noopener noreferrer">The Strange Truth About the Pill</a> examines the history of birth control and some of the lesser known facts about its side effects.
 * <a href="https://drbrighten.com/the-contraception-guide/?utm_source=ActiveCampaign&utm_medium=email&utm_content=Happy+World+Contraception+Day%21&utm_campaign=Happy+World+Contraception+Day%21" target="_blank" rel="noopener noreferrer">The Contraception Guide</a> provides information on which contraceptives are available today, when you can start taking birth control, whether contraceptives are safe, and what exactly emergency contraception is.